 |Cohort rule:||(Only available to students enrolled in an Arts or Arts combined course)|

 ACM237 Television Production

-Students who commence from 2008 onwards must have completed one units from: ACF103, ACM112.
+Students commencing from 2008 onwards must have completed one unit from: ACF103, ACM112.

 This unit enables students to develop an understanding of the principles and practices of television studio production.
 By examining the context and evolution of historical and contemporary production practices, students will develop understandings of the operations and creative possibilities associated with studio production genres.
 Projects and exercises will be collaborative and group based with the emphasis placed on the development of pre-production planning, production management and studio production skills.

 - an overview of the histories of broadcast, corporate, and community television practices